nogicoder/farcry/README.md

 ![](farcry_wallpaper_03.jpg)

-We should normally convert the logical data model to a physical data model for a given RDBMS.
+We should convert the logical data model to a physical data model for a given RDBMS.
 This physical data model can be used to generate [DDL statements](https://en.wikipedia.org/wiki/Data_definition_language) which can then be deployed to a database server.

 However, for practical reasons, we are going to manually create, in the next waypoints, database objects directly in our RDBMS, starting with SQLite, based on the logical data model we have just designed.

 # Waypoint 21: Create SQLite Database and Table Match

-SQLite is a relational database management system contained in a C programming library.
+SQLite is an RDBMS contained in a C programming library.
 In contrast to many other database management systems, SQLite is not a client–server database engine.
 The SQLite engine has no standalone processes with which an application program communicates.
 Instead, the SQLite library is linked in and thus becomes an integral part of an application program.

 SQLite stores the entire database as a single cross-platform file on the machine the application program runs (laptop/desktop, tablet, smartphone).
 That means you can directly edit this file to add objects, relationships, etc.

 Which application program could we use to edit an SQLite database file?
 There is the de facto [simple command-line inteface (CLI) program named `sqlite3`](https://sqlite.org/cli.html) that allows the user to manually enter and execute SQL statements against an SQLite database.
 We will see this tool later in this mission.

 For now, we are going to use a more visual tool.
 It will be a lot easier to start with.
 There are many of them.
-We choose [DB Browser for SQLite (DB4S)](https://sqlitebrowser.org/): it is an open source tool to create, design, and edit database files compatible with SQLite.
+We chose [DB Browser for SQLite (DB4S)](https://sqlitebrowser.org/): it is an open source tool to create, design, and edit database files compatible with SQLite.

-Run this tool and create the new database `farcry`.
-Then create the table `match` and add the few columns corresponding to the attribute of the entity `match` in our logical data model.
+Run this tool and create a new database `farcry`.
+Then create a table `match` and add the few columns corresponding to the attribute of the entity `match` in our logical data model.

 [SQLite does not have a storage class set aside for storing dates and/or times](https://www.sqlite.org/datatype3.html#date_and_time_datatype).
 We are using the data type `TEXT` for storing date and time as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) strings.
 SQLite supports built-in [date and time functions](https://www.sqlite.org/lang_datefunc.html) to manipulate ISO 8601 strings.

 ![SQLite Table Match](farcry_sqlite_table_match_edition.png)

-The DB Browser for SQLite program application automatically generates the [DDL (Data Definition Language)](https://en.wikipedia.org/wiki/Data_definition_language) statement [`CREATE TABLE`](https://www.sqlite.org/lang_createtable.html), which is displayed below the list of columns, to create the table `match` in the SQLite database, when you click on the button `OK`.
+The DB Browser for the SQLite program application automatically generates the [DDL (Data Definition Language)](https://en.wikipedia.org/wiki/Data_definition_language) statement [`CREATE TABLE`](https://www.sqlite.org/lang_createtable.html), which is displayed below the list of columns, to create the table `match` in the SQLite database, when you click on the `OK` button.

 # Waypoint 22: Define Table Match Identity Column

 As we said previously, we need a unique identifier to represent each game session, such as a unique number.

-But Far Cry engine's logs doesn't provide a unique number that references each game session.
-For such situation, the simplest solution is to use an [auto-increment](https://www.w3schools.com/sql/sql_autoincrement.asp) column.
+But Far Cry engine's logs don't provide a unique number that references each game session.
+For such a situation, the simplest solution is to use an [auto-increment](https://www.w3schools.com/sql/sql_autoincrement.asp) column.
 It automatically generates a unique number when a new record is inserted into the table.
 We also call such a column an [identity column](https://en.wikipedia.org/wiki/Identity_column).

-Modify the table `match` to indicate that the column `match_id` is an auto-increment, a primary key, and it is unique.
+Modify the table `match` to indicate that the column `match_id` is an auto-increment, a primary key, and that it is unique.

 # Waypoint 23: Create Tables Match Frag and Match Statistics